apache/spark/README.md

     </dependency>

-## A Note About HiveServer and CLI for SparkSQL
+## A Note About Thrift JDBC server and CLI for Spark SQL

-SparkSQL supports HiveServer and CLI.
+Spark SQL supports Thrift JDBC server and CLI.
-See README.md in sql project for more information about those features.
+See sql-programming-guide.md for more information about those features.
-You can use those features by setting `-Phive-thriftserver` when building spark as follows.
+You can use those features by setting `-Phive-thriftserver` when building Spark as follows.

     $ sbt/sbt -Phive-thriftserver assembly